pingcap/docs-cn/tiup/tiup-component-cluster-upgrade.md

 ```

 - `<cluster-name>`: the cluster name to operate on.
 If you forget the cluster name, you can check it with the [cluster list](/tiup/tiup-component-cluster-list.md) command.
-- `<version>`: the target version to upgrade to.
+- `<version>`: the target version to upgrade to, such as `v6.5.0`.
 Currently, it is only allowed to upgrade to a version higher than the current cluster, that is, no downgrade is allowed.
 It is also not allowed to upgrade to the nightly version.

 ## Options